top of page

 Notes on This Issue

-A philosopher, three science writers, a political candidate, a fiction writer, two critics and a filmmaker selected poems for this first issue of Porlock.
+A philosopher, three science writers, a political candidate, a fiction writer, two critics and a filmmaker selected 39 poems for this first issue of Porlock.
+They also picked 24 poems they thought stood out among those they'd selected.

-Seven staff editors winnowed submissions received before December 1, 2022 to 45 poems.
-Guest editors A. C. Grayling, Rebecca Priestley, Ferris Jabr, David Toomey, Zephyr Teachout, Adachioma Ezeano, Matt Hanson, Sven Birkerts and Devorah Baum selected from those poems as many or as few as they wished, listing those they particularly favored.
+Staff editors winnowed submissions received last fall to 45 poems.
+Guest editors A. C. Grayling, Rebecca Priestley, Ferris Jabr, David Toomey, Zephyr Teachout, Adachioma Ezeano, Matthew Hanson, Sven Birkerts and Devorah Baum selected from those poems as many or as few as they wished.
 Editors were asked to exclude from consideration anyone they knew personally.
-They didn't select poems collectively.
+Birkerts recused himself from considering poems by Amy Gerstler, a former colleague.
+Poems weren't selected collectively.

 I was greatly encouraged by the responses of potential guest editors.
-I didn't know the 98 people I emailed and, with a few exceptions, I didn't know if they had any interest in poetry.
-Nine generously volunteered to read poems and another 16 liked this project -- some very much -- but couldn't participate this time.
+I didn't know the nearly one hundred people I emailed and, with few exceptions, I didn't know if they had any interest in poetry.
+Nine generously volunteered to read poems and another sixteen liked this project, some very much, and might choose poems for future issues.
 Established journals should have no difficulty finding such editors.
+In adding a prize to this issue, I encountered a similar generosity among the poets and readers whose help I sought.

 SJ